Rule 5101:4-3-20 | Food assistance: able-bodied adults without dependents.

 (2) Every ABAWD that does not reside in a county subject to a waiver of the ABAWD time-limit approved in accordance with 7 C.F.R.
 273.24 (01/2021), shall either:

 (a) Participate in and comply with a SNAP E&T work experience program (WEP) activity for the maximum number of hours permitted by rule 5101:4-3-31 of the Administrative Code; or

 (b) For twenty hours per week (twenty hours per week averaged monthly means eighty hours per month) as determined by the county agency:

-(i) Participate in one or more SNAP E&T activities, other than supervised job search, operated or supervised by a state or political subdivision of a state that meets standards approved by the governor of the state, including a program under section 7 C.F.R.
-273.7(e)(06/2006).
-Such a program may contain supervised job search as a subsidiary component as long as such component is less than half the requirement; or
+(i) Participate in one or more SNAP E&T components, other than supervised job search, operated or supervised by a state or political subdivision of a state that meets standards approved by the governor of the state, including a program under section 7 C.F.R.
+273.7(e)(01/2021).
+Such a program may contain supervised job search as a subsidiary activity as long as such an activity is less than half the requirement; or

 (ii) In combination with hours spent in SNAP E&T activities, be engaged in work or a work program.